 At GillespieHall, our daily meetings have been stand-only for over a year.
 We can categorically state that a vertical stance will enable you to:

-Stay More Focused.
-Standing forces you to stay on your toes – not literally of course – unless you work at the ballet… but mentally.
+1. Stay More Focused.
+Standing forces you to stay on your toes – not literally, of course, unless you work at the ballet − but mentally.
 We tend to be a little sharper and more alert when we’re standing.

-Improved posture.
+3. Improved Posture.
 Stronger Core.
-More energy.
+More Energy.
 If you’re looking for scientific evidence that standing meetings are good for you, it’s out there.
 Standing keeps your blood flowing and doesn’t make you tired.
 Let’s face it – the more drawn out the meeting, the less energetic one can be.
-(We recently starting curling weights as we stand (literally!) to further strengthen our core – and our commitment to more effective meetings.)
+(We recently starting using curling weights as we stand − literally! − to build our strength and our commitment to more effective meetings.

 A standing meeting may take some getting used to, but once you’ve held one, you may find you’re one leg up on your competition.